SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz Magnum Router.md

 ## About

 The **Evertz Magnum Router** contains a matrix in which any input and any output for the router can be connected.
-Serial commands are used to get the data from the device.These serial commands use the QUARTZ protocol to successfully communicate with the Evertz Magnum application.
+Serial commands are used to get the data from the device.
+These serial commands use the QUARTZ protocol to successfully communicate with the Evertz Magnum application.

 In order to use this driver, it is necessary to also **configure the Magnum application** itself, so that an extra router panel can take control over a certain matrix.
 Inside the Magnum application this will translate into a virtual router (with x inputs and y outputs) that will be made available on a certain IP/PORT.
 It is these IP/PORT settings that need to be configured during creation of the DataMiner element using the Evertz Magnum Router protocol.